1902 – 1957

 In SOMEWHERE IN CAMP, there is a trip to a vicious dentist reminiscent of Laurel and Hardy’s PARDON US, which ends with him running around the dentist’s surgery trying out all the dentures.
 We also witness his attempts to clean a billiard table unsuccessfully, with him stood on top, smashing beer glasses on to it and sweeping the whole soggy, jagged mess on to the floor, then flinging billiard balls at passers-by!

 SOMEWHERE ON LEAVE has a savagely funny scene involving moving a piano.
 ‘THE MUSIC BOX’, this isn’t, though.
 Randle, lapsing into his posh voice, can’t resist tickling the ivories.
 “I will now play a Pizzicato arrangement,” he says, before proceeding to hammer blue murder out of the keys, pulling them out as they meet his displeasure.
 Private Enoch arrives with a bucket of water to wash the piano, which gets poured in the lid.
-This leads to some split second –timed rough slapstick with the piano lid, which culminates in it being ripped off.
-Randle’s solution is to hammer the lid back down, tap dancing on top to ensure the job is comple.
-“It sounds better with th’lid fast anyway” he concludes!
+This leads to some split second –timed rough slapstick with the piano lid, culminating in it being ripped off.
+Randle’s solution is to hammer the lid back down, tap dancing on top to ensure the job is complete.
+“It sounds better with th’lid fast anyway!” he concludes.

 Occasionally, there are some surprises in the visual comedy.
 In ‘SOMEWHERE ON LEAVE’, he is ordered to attend a commando training course and is put through physical jerks.
 From predictable slapstick, this blossoms into something quite magnificent as he shows his old acrobatic skills on the trampoline in some very funny manoeuvres synchronised to music.
 For two whole minutes, the film transcends it’s ragbag nature and is quite, quite wonderful.